Bose (brand): Automotive

 Following an unsuccessful attempt to sell aftermarket car speakers, Bose's first OEM audio installation was in a MY1983 Cadillac Seville.
-Bose has since supplied audio systems for many car manufacturers.
+Bose has since supplied audio systems for many car manufacturers, such as Acura, Audi, BMW, Chevrolet, Ford, General Motors, Honda, Hyundai-Kia, Infiniti, Jaguar, Lexus, Mazda, Mercedes-Benz, Nissan, Porsche, and Ram.
 In 2007, the Bose media system won the International Telematics Award for the "Best Storage Solution for In-Car Environment."

 A prototype active suspension system, using electromagnetic motors instead of hydraulic/pneumatic power, was unveiled by the company in 2004 and was due for release in 2009.
 However, it did not materialize due to weight and cost.
-The system used electromagnetic linear motors to raise or lower the wheels of an vehicle in response to uneven bumps or potholes on the road.
+The system used electromagnetic linear motors to raise or lower the wheels of a vehicle in response to uneven bumps or potholes on the road.
 The wheels are raised when approaching a bump (or lowered into a pothole) to keep the vehicle level, using principles similar to noise cancelling audio devices.
 A prototype car had been engineered to jump over an obstacle.
-The company said that the system was too expensive and heavy, even after development over more than 20 years and costing $100 million.
+The company said the system was too expensive and heavy, even after development for more than 20 years and costing $100 million.
 In November 2017, it was reported that Bose had sold the technology to ClearMotion.
 In May 2018, it was announced that five major car manufacturers had expressed interest in the technology and that it may be available in 2019 for low-volume vehicles and by 2020 for the mass market.
-As of 2025 it has not been used in any production vehicles.
+In May 2025, Bose's active suspension was first put into production through one of ClearMotion’s investment partners, specifically a Chinese EV startup's flagship luxury sedan called the Nio ET9.
 ClearMotion have moved onward to the CM1 software centric electrohydraulic solution.

 A truck seat system called Bose Ride was introduced in 2010.
-This active seat system aims to reduce fatigue, back pain and physical stress experienced by truck drivers by reducing vibration from the road.
+This active seat system aims to reduce fatigue, back pain, and physical stress experienced by truck drivers by reducing vibration from the road.
 Bose claimed up to a 90% reduction in driver's seat vibration.